paulfioravanti/sample_app/README.md

 ### **TODO**s:
 - Try to improve the Micropost character countdown.
 I'd love to be able to do proper pluralization of the text using the character count as well as change the text and count from, for example, "-2 characters remaining" to "2 characters over".
 Question posted to StackOverflow [here](http://stackoverflow.com/q/10955850/567863)
-- Try and figure out an answer to the i18n Markup question posted to StackOverflow [here](http://stackoverflow.com/q/10233686/567863)
 - Keep searching for a solution to the routes i18n redirect loop problem referred to in the comments for the Railscasts i18n episode [here](http://railscasts.com/episodes/138-i18n-revised?view=comments)
 - Decide whether it's worth refactoring the i18n YAML files to include dictionaries, and hence necessarily take translation keys out of Localeapp and manage them manually.
 StackOverflow question about this posted [here](http://stackoverflow.com/q/11097572/567863)